-Key: D and G major, D and A minor
+Key: D or G major, D or A minor

 At Grade 4 there is an element of improvisation.
-This is in the form of a two bar development.
+This is in the form of a two-bar ending.
 The piece will be composed in the style of rock, funk or blues and will have chord symbols throughout.
-At Grade 4 the notation consists of half, quarter and eight notes, and quarter and eighth note rests in 4/4.
-The test is 8 bars long.
+At Grade 4 the notation consists of half, quarter eighth notes and quarter and eighth-note rests in 4/4.
+The test is eight bars long.
 The examiner will allow 90 seconds preparation and practice time and will offer the option of practising with or without a metronome.
-The candidate will then perform the test for the examination.
+Candidates will then perform the test for the examination.